HydrologicEngineeringCenter/nsi-shape-loader/README.md

 # shape-sql-loader

-shape-sql-loader is intended to be a sysadmin tool to upload a set of shp files to the new NSIv2.6 database.
+shape-sql-loader is intended to be a sysadmin tool to upload a set of shp files to the new NSI database.
 PostGIS database instance must be accessible by the upload environment.
 The tool requires ogr2ogr and assets/metadataBase.xlsx.

 Database setup and cleanup SQL scripts are stored in scripts/sql/.
-All tables must be created inside the a specified database schema (changeable in internal/config/config.go)
+All tables must be created inside a specified database schema (changeable in internal/config/config.go)

 ```golang